epoch-research/epoch-website/_blog/2022-06-23-announcing-epoch.md

 * The analysis of **trends in Machine Learning**.
 We aim to gather data on what has been happening in the field during the last two decades, explain it, and extrapolate the results to inform our views on the future of AI.

-* The development of **quantitative forecasting models** related to the development of advanced AI capabilities.
+* The development of **quantitative forecasting models** related to advanced AI capabilities.
 We seek to use techniques from economics and statistics to predict _when_ and _how fast_ AI will be developed.

 These two research strands feed into each other: the analysis of trends informs the choice of parameters in quantitative models, and the development of these models brings clarity on the most important trends to analyze.